The symplectic fermion ribbon quasi-Hopf algebra and the SL(2,Z)-action on its centre: Introduction

 \subsection{Acknowledgements:}

 We thank Christian Blanchet, Nathan Geer, Simon Lentner, Ehud Meir, and Hubert Saleur for helpful discussions.
+We also grateful to the anonymous referee for the important comments that improved parts of the paper.
 The work of AMG was supported by CNRS.
-AMG also thanks Mathematics Department of Hamburg University for kind hospitality.
+AMG also thanks Mathematics Department of Hamburg University for kind hospitality during the period 2016-2017 when the main results were obtained.